American Jewish University: Art galleries

-Student life
+Academics

+American Jewish University currently offers degree-granting programs through the Ziegler School of Rabbinic Studies and the Masor School of Jewish Education and Leadership.
+Previously, the university provided in-person undergraduate programs through the College of Arts and Sciences at its Familian Campus in Bel Air.
+In October 2018, AJU announced the closure of its undergraduate program, which had awarded Bachelor of Arts degrees.

 The American Jewish University was home to an active undergraduate student life.
 Students were encouraged to participate in student organizations in order to enrich their undergraduate experience.
 If a student determined that an organization they might be interested in was not yet established, students were welcome to establish new clubs and receive funding based upon student support and need.
 Student organizations included: the ASAJU (Student Government), Bio-Ethics Association, Hillel, Honor Society, Israel Action, Model United Nations, Political Science Association, Peer Mentoring Program, Psychology Association, Sports Club, and Tikkun Olam (Social Action).

-Graduate study

-The Graduate School of Nonprofit Management

-The Graduate School of Nonprofit Management offers a customized Master of Business Administration degree in Nonprofit Management.
+Academic programs

-The Graduate Center for Jewish Education
+The Masor School for Jewish Education and Leadership

-The Fingerhut School of Education offers both a full and part-time Master of Arts in Education (MAEd), a half-time Master of Arts in Teaching (MAT), a Master of Arts in Early Childhood Education (MAEd ECE) and a dual MAEd and MBA in Nonprofit Management degree.
-In addition, the Graduate Center for Jewish Education offers various certificate and continuing education initiatives for experienced educators.
+The Masor School for Jewish Education and Leadership (MSJEL) and Leadership offers Bachelors of Arts in Early Childhood Education (B.A.
+ECE), a Master of Arts in Early Childhood Education (MAEd ECE), and a Doctorate in Education in Early Childhood Education Leadership (EdD).
+In addition to those, it offers various certificate, mentor training programs, continuing education initiatives, and more for educators and more.

+In June 2024, AJU announced that the current board chair, Harold Masor, and his wife, Amy, donated $4.5 million and that the School for Jewish Education and Leadership would be renamed in their honor.

 The Ziegler School of Rabbinic Studies

+The Ziegler School of Rabbinic Studies is the graduate program of study leading to ordination as a Conservative rabbi at AJU.
 In addition to Rabbinic ordination recognized by the Rabbinical Assembly of Conservative Judaism, the Ziegler School offers programs culminating in the awarding of a Master of Arts in Rabbinic Studies.
 This degree may be combined with the M.A.Ed. or M.B.A. programs.
-The Ziegler School also encompasses the Miller Introduction to Judaism Program, which supports those who are considering converting to Judaism, as well as Jews who wish to reconnect with their heritage.
+Following the sale of AJU's Familian Campus in 2024, the Ziegler School, the university's last in-person degree program, relocated to a new facility in Beverly Hills, California.

-Continuing Education
+Continuing education

 AJU offers many programs of study through its Whizin Center for Continuing Education.
 These studies most often take the form of individual classes generally taken simply for personal enjoyment and edification.
 Classes are offered in language studies, Jewish studies, literature, fine arts, dance and fitness, performance arts, and other varied areas.
-One of its largest programs is the annual Public Lecture Series held at Universal Studios' Gibson Amphitheater and is attended by five to six thousand series ticket holders.
+One of its largest programs was the annual Public Lecture Series held at Universal Studios' Gibson Amphitheater and is attended by five to six thousand series ticket holders.
 Featured speakers have included President Bill Clinton, Secretaries of State Henry Kissinger, Madeleine Albright and Colin Powell, as well as Israeli Prime Ministers Ehud Barak and Shimon Peres.